wavebreaker-lucas/esg_gp_be/README-DATA.md

 - `display_type`: Input type ('TEXT', 'NUMBER', 'SELECT').
 - `order`: Display order of this field.
 - `options`: JSON for dropdown choices if `display_type` is 'SELECT'.
-- `is_required`: Whether this specific field must be filled.
+- `is_required`: Whether this specific field must be filled *when submitting an input*.

 #### MetricValue
 Stores the actual submitted value for a specific field within a single multi-value `ESGMetricSubmission` *input*.